Skip to Content

 Do you need advice on How to Introduce Crafting to your Preschooler?
 Then read our 10 tips that work next.

-Hello, friends!
-It’s Kelly from Kelly’s Classroom Online and I’m here to tell you about a fun, under the sea themed craft for you to make with your children this summer.
-This DIY submarine craft is inspired by the classic song Yellow Submarine by The Beatles.
+It’s Kelly from Kelly’s Classroom Online and I’m here to tell you about a fun, under-the-sea-themed craft for you to make with your children this summer.

 How to Make a Submarine with Paper Plates

 Making a submarine porthole is super easy and requires materials that can be purchased inexpensively at a dollar store.
-Children in preschool, kindergarten and early elementary school will enjoy this activity.

-Here is what you will need to make this fun under the sea art project:
+Here is what you will need to make this fun under-the-sea art project:

 • Two paper plates